 The Seventh Hat.

 I just discovered this one when I was doing some research to write this article.
-Edward De Bono does not mention it and there is no clear information about its origin, but the School of Thinking blog mentions it and bring a viewpoint that does not appear in the original six hats.
+Edward De Bono does not mention it and there is no clear information about its origin, but the School of Thinking blog mentions it and brings a viewpoint that does not appear in the original six hats.

 You may want to include it in your session of the Six Thinking Hats, just be careful of giving it as much weight as any other of the other hats.
 Sometimes the experience can be a brake for new ideas.